Succineidae

 Succineidae are a family of small to medium-sized, air-breathing land snails (and slugs), terrestrial pulmonate gastropod molluscs in the superfamily Succineoidea.

 They are commonly called amber snails because their thin fragile shells are translucent and amber-colored.
 They usually live in damp habitats such as marshes.

 Succineidae is the only family in the superfamily Succineoidea.

 The soft parts of the animal appear to be too large for the shell.

-Anatomy
+Karyotype

 In this family, the number of haploid chromosomes varies greatly.
 The most common totals are less than 10, and also lies between 21 and 25, but other values are also possible (according to the values in this table).

 Taxonomy

 The family Succineidae contains two subfamilies (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005):